Services we offer

 Examples of roles:-

-For more information contact Lisa Martin, Box Office & Promotions Officer, Marion Cultural Centre Phone: 08 8375 6855
+For more information contact Lisa Martin, Team Leader Marion Cultural Centre, Marion Cultural Centre Phone: 08 8375 6855

 The Glandore Community Centre playgroup, Active Kids Playgroup, meets on Thursdays from 9:30am - 11:30am.

 The Active Kids Playgroup needs a volunteer/parent to assist with running the group.
 This position is ideal for a creative person who enjoys being around children and connecting with parents.
 The role will require setting up and packing down equipment, planning weekly activities/theme days and to encourage parents to be involved in the class's activities.

 It is a great way to connect with our community and is also a service that is extremely valued by those who attend.